gburgyan/go-poly/README.md

 Since you've implemented the `json.Unmarshaler` interface, your function `UnmarshalJSON` will get called to handle the unmarshalling.
 This will happen even this is buried within a larger JSON document.

-Alternately, you can call the polymorphic unmarshalling yourself:
+Alternately, you can call the polymorphic unmarshalling directly:

 ```go
 var residence Residence
 err := poly.Unmarshall(input, &residence)
 ```

-This library knows how to deal with slices of objects, in which case the newly unmarshalled object is appended to the slice.
-If it's a struct type, or a pointer to a struct type, then it's simply assigned.
-If there are multiple instances that are unmarshalled of a scalar type, the last one wins as it will simply overwrite the earlier ones.
+This library handles slices of objects by appending newly unmarshalled objects to the slice.
+For struct types or pointers to struct types, they are simply assigned.
+If multiple instances of a scalar type are unmarshalled, the last instance will overwrite earlier ones.

 #### Type Lookups